wizeline/wize-docs/development/git-contributing-guidelines.md

 * `test` for adding tests or improving test coverage.
 * `chore` for updating tasks that have no production code change.
 * `doc` for improving READMEs or other Markdown documents.
-* `junk` for experimental features that not to be merged.
+* `junk` for experimental features not to be merged.

 #### Issue Tracker Number